virgilwashere/mautic-cron-commands/.github/ISSUE_TEMPLATE/example_bug_report.md

 ---
-name: Example Bug report 🐜
+name: "Example Bug report \U0001F41C"
-about: Create a report to help us improve 📝
+about: "Create a report to help us improve \U0001F4DD"
-title: '[BUG] '
+title: "[BUG] "
 labels: ''
 assignees: ''

 ---

 # Bug Report

 <!-- CLICK "Preview" TO SEE THE INSTRUCTIONS IN A MORE READABLE FORMAT -->